Did you know that a small indoor greenhouse can give you food and produce for years to come?

-If you know what to expect from growing in a small space, you’ll be able to maximize your yields and get seedlings off to a great start.
+If you know what to expect from growing in small spaces, you’ll be able to maximize your yields and get seedlings off to a great start.

 You’ll also be able to anticipate issues before they become big problems.

-If you’re interested in growing in a small indoor greenhouse, you’ll need to know what to grow, how to grow it, and what challenges you might face before you buy.
+If you’re interested in growing plants in small indoor greenhouses, you’ll need to know what to grow, how to grow it and what challenges you might face before you buy.

-A greenhouse doesn’t need to be huge, but you’ll need to make sure it has enough space to accommodate the plants you want to grow and any other gardening activities.
+An indoor greenhouse doesn’t need to be huge, but you’ll need to make sure it has enough space to accommodate the plants you want to grow along with any other gardening equipment.

 Generally, you’ll need a greenhouse that will have enough room for some shelving and benches as well.

-You’ll need to have a few feet of space on each side for easy access and maintenance.
+You’ll need to have a few feet of space on each side for easy access and maintenance too.

-Next, decide what plants you’ll be growing and how many you plan to grow.
+Next, decide which plants you’ll be growing and how many you plan to grow.